Jean-Marc Furlan: Troyes

 Furlan's performances as a manager drew the attention of several professional teams.
 He signed his first professional contract as a manager with Ligue 2 side Troyes AC in the 2004–05 season.
 His first season was very successful as Troyes was promoted to Ligue 1 and he was personally awarded Manager of the Year, being considered to be a shrewd tactician with collective spirit made up of well-oiled offensive tactics.

 Strasbourg

-Furlan was appointed manager of RC Strasbourg from 2007 to 2009.
+Furlan was appointed manager of Strasbourg from 2007 to 2009.

 Nantes

-Furlan took over as the new manager of FC Nantes in the 2009–10 season.
+Furlan took over as the new manager of Nantes in the 2009–10 season.

 Return to Troyes

 In the 2010–11 season, Furlan returned to Troyes and the team was promoted to Ligue 1 the following season.
 Again in the 2014–15 season, Furlan easily led the side to promotion to Ligue 1, with four games before the end of the season, as well as winning its first national title, Ligue 2.
 He left the club on 3 December 2015.